kumekay/breatheinbreatheout/README.md

 ## License

-ISC License - see package.json for details.
+MIT License - see LICENSE for details.

 ## Philosophy